Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

 Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are using the EVK and four COM ports do not show in the manual connection mode or your computer's device manager,
-you may need to install the `FTDI drivers <https://ftdichip.com/drivers/d2xx-drivers/>`_

-If you are using the GNSS INS or IMU and the two ports do not show in the manual connection mode or your computer's device manager,
+If the two ports do not show in the manual connection mode or your computer's device manager,
 you may need to install the CableCreations drivers for the RS-232 to USB cable.
 This can be found by installing the zip file `here <https://www.prolific.com.tw/US/ShowProduct.aspx?p_id=225&pcid=41>`_.
 `This YouTube video <https://www.youtube.com/watch?v=wEsv6_a0YTs>` can be helpful resource for walking through those steps.